 Taking a class is like reserving a little retreat for yourself that no one can touch.
 Sometimes it’s all you need to just get started.
 Set aside this space for yourself.
 You’ll learn new things, get inspired, light your fire, and use your supplies.
 Who knows what will come of it?
 My entire art career began with one class.

-If you like the 10 Tips, Email me here to be on my mailing list for more great classes and art.
+If you like these 10 Tips, scroll down and sign up on my mailing list for regular tips, classes, discounts and new art.